 Cargill’s food scientists developed the SimPure line to offer innovative solutions to difficult texturizing challenges and to get away from modified starches that historically solved these types of food processing problems.
 This is a direct response to changing consumer preferences as more and more people ditch modified starch.

-“As a global leader, we have the most perse texturizing portfolio, backed by world-class formulation experts and a reliable supply chain, enabling us to create custom solutions like SimPure 99560 to address the application and marketplace needs of our customer partners,” adds Waters.
+“As a global leader, we have the most diverse texturizing portfolio, backed by world-class formulation experts and a reliable supply chain, enabling us to create custom solutions like SimPure 99560 to address the application and marketplace needs of our customer partners,” adds Waters.
 “As we expand the SimPure product line, our food scientists will be creating similar ways to use familiar ingredients that provide the functional, label-friendly options our customers require.”

 Functional carbohydrates One key player in functional carbohydrates is Beneo which supports the fact that the way and speed of delivery of carbohydrates in the body to make a difference.
 The company says the business is about contributing to good nutrition, with the ultimate goal of keeping people (and animals) healthy.